 Nutrition

-How can I make this broccoli cheese soup recipe gluten-free?
+How can I make this broccoli cheese soup gluten-free?

 Can I use frozen broccoli?